-According to a study conducted by the Journal of Occupational and Environmental Medicine, the impact of exhaustion on performance costs employers an average of almost $2000 per employee annually, due to significantly worse productivity, performance, and safety outcomes.
+According to a study conducted by the Journal of Occupational and Environmental Medicine, the impact of exhaustion on performance costs employers an average of almost 2,000 dollars per employee annually, due to significantly worse productivity, performance, and safety outcomes.

 The Harvard Business Review reports that going without a cumulative 24 hours of sleep per week produces an impairment level equal to a 0.1 blood alcohol level.
 So you may consider that if you would not normally work or drive while buzzed, you probably shouldn’t do so after pulling an all-nighter either.

 Missing out on sleep isn’t simply a personal health hazard; it’s a public one.
-Some staggering facts on the impact of sleep loss include the following:
+Some staggering facts on the impact of sleep deprivation include the following:

 Lack of sleep has, in some way, contributed to the most devastating human and environmental health disasters including the Chernobyl reactor meltdown, the tragedy at the chemical plant in Bhopal, India, and the grounding of the Exxon Valdez oil tanker.

 For some people, insomnia can be the catalyst that inspires creativity.
 Generations of artists and inventors, including Bill Gates, the Beatles, and Thomas Edison have all equated the power of sleepless nights with their success.

 Eric Epstein, author of The 24-Hour Genius argues staying up late allows us to access a part of our brains we can’t access during the day.

 In an article from Time, Epstein shares that he stays up all night two to three times every month and that he sometimes works in 100-hour creative frenzies without sleep.